-The Federal government establishes general guidelines for the administration of SCHIP benefits.
-However, specific eligibility requirements to receive SCHIP benefits, as well as the type and scope of services provided, are determined by each individual state.
-You must check with the SCHIP office in the state you live in to confirm your family's eligibility to receive benefits.
-Important: Names for this program vary by state.
-If you are not sure which office to contact, contact the main Medicaid hotline in your state, visit InsureKidsNow.gov or call 1-877-KIDS-NOW (1-877-543-7669).
+The federal government establishes general guidelines for the administration of CHIP benefits.
+However, specific eligibility requirements to get CHIP benefits, and the type and scope of services provided, are determined by each individual state.
+You must check with the CHIP office in the state you live in to confirm if your family is eligible to get benefits.
+These programs may be called different names in your state.
+To find information about the Medicaid and CHIP programs in your state, visit InsureKidsNow.gov or call 1-877-KIDS-NOW (1-877-543-7669).
 When you call, you’ll be connected to someone in your state who can help you learn whether your children may qualify and help you enroll them.

 Program Contact Information